Amsterdam-Beer, Bikes- Let’s Gogh!

 Outside Centraal-Almost got hit by the metro in this spot(story for later)

-Rijksmuseum → The national art museum of the Netherlands, home to Rembrandt’s Night Watch, Vermeer’s Milkmaid, and a thousand reminders that Dutch painters knew what they were doing.
-It’s enormous but beautifully laid out — give it at least 2-3 hours.
+Rijksmuseum → I love museums and this is one is the alpha.
+If we only get one- this is it.
+The national art museum of the Netherlands, home to Rembrandt’s Night Watch, Vermeer’s Milkmaid, and a thousand reminders that Dutch painters knew what they were doing.
+It’s huge, but its gotta be done.

-Anne Frank House → Somber, powerful, and unforgettable.
-Book early — tickets sell out fast — but it’s a must-see for the historical perspective alone.
+Anne Frank House → Yeah- I know you want to go.
+Only if we can get tickets.
+Somber, powerful, and unforgettable.
+Book early-tickets sell out fast-It’s worth seeing for the historical perspective alone.

 Captain Dave Boat Tours → Yeah, its touristy, but as a local, I done a few.
 Seeing the crooked canal houses from the water gives you a whole new view of the city, and Captain Dave is the best.

-The Noordermarkt- A better option to the Albert Cuyp, more unique swap -meet type stuff, good fresh food, breads etc. Only open on Sat, and Monday- check it out here.
+The Noordermarkt- We will grab some fresh hummus and bread AND a much more authentic souvenir for your mom.
+A better option to the Albert Cuyp, more unique swap -meet type stuff, good fresh food, breads etc. Only open on Sat, and Monday- check it out here.

 🍴 The Bite Test

-Amsterdam isn’t about Dutch food (sorry, stamppot fans).
+Dutch food sucks (sorry, stamppot fans).
 Unlike Italy, France, or Spain, the Netherlands isn’t known for its local cuisine.
-But don’t worry — the city delivers amazing eats from everywhere else.
-Here’s a few of my favs.
+But don’t worry- the city delivers amazing eats from everywhere else.
+Here’s where we are eating.

 🥐 Breakfast

-Bakers & Roasters → New Zealand-style, huge portions, great service.
+Bakers & Roasters → First call- New Zealand-style, huge portions, great service.
 Tucked in just off Ferdinand Bol near Marie Heinekenplein & Albert Cuyp Market.
-Pro tip: get reservations, then stroll De Pijp.
+Pro tip: We’ll get reservations, then stroll De Pijp.

-Omelegg → As the name indicates, Omelets are king, but they do much more- big portions, great fresh ingredients- love this place.
+Omelegg →Omelets are king, but they do much more- big portions, great fresh ingredients- love this place, if you stay by one, this one moves up the list.

-Little Collins→ Great Little place- different- limited, curated, clever menu with fresh ingredients. if you are looking for a bit of art in your food- you’ve found it.
+Little Collins→ You know, this could be at the top.
+Its a great Little place- different- limited, curated, clever menu with fresh ingredients. if you are looking for a bit of art in your food-we’ll go here.

 🥪 Lunch

-Café Luxembourg (Spui, Rokin exit off the 52 Metro) → Classic Amsterdam café, great terrace, perfect for people-watching.
-Love this old place-and a classic beer bar, Hoppe, is right next door.
+Café Luxembourg (Spui, Rokin exit off the 52 Metro) →Love this old place.
+My favorite little classic Amsterdam café,-and a classic beer bar, Hoppe, is right next door, so it scores double points.

-The KaasBar** (near Albert Cuyp Market) → 30+ Dutch cheeses with wine pairings.
-It’s only cheese, but it’s glorious.
+The KaasBar** (near Albert Cuyp Market) → If we have a little time, think about 30+ Dutch cheeses and good wine.
+It’s ONLY cheese, but it’s glorious..

 🍝 Dinner